Dvd848/CTFs/2019_Lahav433/README.md

 }
 ```

-The ASCII art in `1.js` is a pretty thick hint for checkout out `robots.txt`:
+The ASCII art in `1.js` is a pretty thick hint for checking out `robots.txt`:
 ```
 User-agent: *
 Disallow: /log.log